daronphang/coding_resources/javascript/angular/state_management.md

 ## State Management:
+State management refers to how data is shared/communicated between components.
 The State of a component is an object that holds some information that may change over the lifetime of the component.

 Redux helps to solve the two most common problems in React:
 - Extraneous props i.e. passing data many levels up the component tree which breaks single-responsibility issue.